1. Charity Name

 11. Meetings and Proceedings of the Executive Committee

-- The Chairman shall act as chairman at meetings of the Executive Committee.
-If the Chairman is absent from any meeting, the members of the Executive Committee present shall choose one of their number to act as chairman of the meeting before any other business is transacted.
+- The Chair shall act as chair at meetings of the Executive Committee.
+If the Chair is absent from any meeting, the members of the Executive Committee present shall choose one of their number to act as chair of the meeting before any other business is transacted.

 - There shall be a quorum when at least two thirds of the number of members of the Executive Committee for the time being or four members of the Executive Committee, whichever is the greater, are present at a meeting.